Time of Year

 Time of Day

-87. Early Morning: If you want to be successful, you need to hunt early in the morning!
+Early Morning: If you want to be successful, you need to hunt early in the morning!
 This should go without saying, but animals are most active in the early morning and late evening.
-Coyotes will respond to a siren or howl and I start a lot of my pre-sunrise stands with a group howl or locator.
+Coyotes will respond to a siren or howl and I start a lot of my pre-sunrise stands with a interrogation howl, group howl, or locator.
 I sit and wait three or four minutes, then start into a distress or other howls depending on time of year.

 Article by Grand View Outdoors: Spot and Stalk Coyotes Now!